Show All Answers

 Persons interested in the Schertz Citizens Police Academy must be at least 18 years of age, and complete the application process.
 A background check is done on all applicants, at no charge.
 There is no fee for the class, and it will be limited to 30 students.

-The classes will be held every Thursday starting August 13, 2015 and continue through October 29, 2015.
-Classes will be from 6 p.m. to 9 p.m.
-The deadline for applications will be Friday August 7, 2015 at 5 p.m.
+The classes will be held every Thursday from 6 p.m. to 9 p.m.
+The dates will be posted on the Citizens Police Academy page

 Return all completed applications (PDF) to:Schertz Police DepartmentSpecial Projects Division1400 Schertz ParkwayBuilding 6Schertz, TX 78154Phone 210-619-1264Fax 210-619-1220